wp-plugins/better-media-library-fields/readme.txt

 There are no settings for this plugin.
 Simply activate and enjoy!

+> Read more about why we made this plugin over at [fooplugins.com](http://fooplugins.com/wp-media-library-fields-plugin/)

 == Installation ==
 1. Upload the plugin folder to your `/wp-content/plugins/` folder
 2. Activate the plugin through the 'Plugins' menu in WordPress